oli4jansen/baezijnismeemaken/README.md

 This is a event ticketing system built for the BAE Openluchtcantus 2023.

-The main features of the system are to 1) sell tickets using a Mollie-integration, 2) distribute tickets via email as QR codes, and 3) check ticket validity at the entrance of the event using a QR code scanner.
+The main goals of the system are to sell tickets online and to check ticket validity at a later point in time.
+Selling is done using a Mollie integration.
+Tickets is serialized as a QR-code (with the payload encrypted) and distributed using email via a Sendgrid integration.
+An admin interface is provided with which ticket details can be viewed and edited.
+The admin interface also provides a scanned, which scans QR-codes and shows whether the ticket is valid and whether it has been scanned before.

 ## Development